google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 ```

 As you can see in this example, the notification that was clicked can be
-accessed via `event.notification`.
+accessed as `event.notification`.
 From this, we can access
 the notification's properties and methods.
 In this case, we call its
 `close()` method and perform additional work.